Siihyun/Spotify-NextJS/README.md

 # Spotify-NextJS
 Spotify clone Using NextJS, Recoil, and Tailwind CSS

-A front-end clone project of the Spotify web player.
-The project was created using the next-tailwind template.
+A front-end clone project of the Spotify web player. you can check with [deploy version](https://spotify-next-js-5bpehqjev-siihyun.vercel.app).

 ## Table of Contents
 - [Description](#description)